jeff1108/Blockchain-ticketing-app/README.md

 ## Blockchain Ticketing APP (Front-end)

-This repository represents the Front-end element to our project, while the Sinatra/ruby Back-end "blockchain" repository [can be found here](https://github.com/bilfar/blockchain-backend-ruby).
+This repository represents the Front-end element to our project, while the Sinatra/Ruby Back-end "blockchain" repository [can be found here](https://github.com/bilfar/blockchain-backend-ruby).

 A blockchain-based ticketing app that allows users to purchase concert tickets and stores the validated transactions on a blockchain network.
 Created as part of our final project for the Makers Academy bootcamp during August 2018.

-Via the front-end, a user can fill in his or her first-name, last-name and email-address.
+Via the front-end, a user can fill in his or her first-name, last-name and email-address,  their details are then hashed in to a wallet address.
 The user then can find a concert and buy a ticket.
 The back-end handles the request and creates a transaction(ticket).
-The back-end then sends a “thank you for your buy.
+The back-end then sends a “thank you for your purchase.
 This is your ticket number” message to the user.
 After the transaction(ticket) is created, the transaction is then marked as “unverified”.
-The miner can use his/her computer power processor to create a block on the transactions.
-The transactions now a are marked as a verified, and the miner get rewarded.
+The miner can use his/her computer power processor to create a block of the transactions.
+The transactions now are marked as verified, stored on the public blockchain  and the miner gets rewarded with tokens.

 You can [read our full project log here](https://hackmd.io/FugFiGBnQ0ivaJpLaANYhQ).